 Every Priorclave autoclave is specified to your needs and custom built in our dedicated London factory.
 They are purpose designed to take on a full range of research tasks:

 - processing foodstuff

 - sterilizing tools, samples, growth media, waste loads

 But what truly distinguishes Priorclave is customer satisfaction.
 Priorclave customers consistently report 93% to 100% satisfaction with their purchase over the course of years—with that rating improving the longer they’ve owned the unit.
 In our most recent customer satisfaction survey, most owners rated installation and first use “very satisfactory,” with more than a quarter calling it “delightful.”

-Ensuring that customers derive the full benefits of our autoclave and maximise their sterilising process we offer free lifetime technical support and consultation and one of the best warranty programs in the industry.
-Priorclave also maintains a network of factory-certified authorised service agents (ASAs) in the UK and around the world.
+Ensuring that customers derive the full benefits of our autoclave and maximize their sterilizing process we offer free lifetime technical support and consultation and one of the best warranty programs in the industry.
+Priorclave also maintains a network of factory-certified authorized service agents (ASAs) in the UK and around the world.

 Wherever you are, we are as close as a phone call or mouse click.